vanus-labs/docs/content/cloud-docs/sink/mongodb/setup.md

 You are now connected to your MongoDB database.

 ---
-## Step 2: Set up MongoDB Sink in Vanus Cloud
+## Step 2: MongoDB Connection Settings

 1. Provide the following credentials
    - Connection Uri: The URI to connect MongoDB, view [Connection String URI Format](https://www.mongodb.com/docs/manual/reference/connection-string/) for more details